OlgaLanzetta/DOCK8/README.md

 ## Issues & Contact

-If you encounter any problems or have questions, please open an issue in this repository or contact Qian Chen at [....](....) and Dr. Olga Lanzetta at [olga.lanzetta@edu.unige.it](mailto:olga.lanzetta@edu.unige.it)
+If you encounter any problems or have questions, please open an issue in this repository or contact Dr. Qian Chen at [qianchen8828@gmail.com](qianchen8828@gmail.com) and Dr. Olga Lanzetta at [olga.lanzetta@edu.unige.it](mailto:olga.lanzetta@edu.unige.it)

 ---